• Skip to main content

 • 50 ml red wine ( you can substitute with water, but the tatse won't be as rich) (¼ cup)

-• 1/2 tsp salt (or adjust according to taste)
+• ½ teaspoon salt (or adjust according to taste)

-• 1 Tbsp sugar (or according to taste) if the tomatoes that you are using are more sour you might need to add a little bit more sugar.
+• 1 tablespoon sugar (or according to taste) if the tomatoes that you are using are more sour you might need to add a little bit more sugar.

 • 400 g pasta of choice ( I used gluten free spaghetti)